Schuch666/DEEP_SOIL/README.md

 wget https://www2.mmm.ucar.edu/wrf/src/OBSGRID.tar.gz
 ```

-### To update Soil Temperature
+### IPXWRF

-to update wrfinput soil temp. and soil hum. using wrfout from previous simulation used with WRF (this step is not required)
+To update wrfinput soil temp. and soil hum. using wrfout from previous simulation used with WRF (this step is not required)

 ```
 wget https://www2.mmm.ucar.edu/wrf/contributed/IPXWRF_WRFV3.1.tar.gz